-During the Year, 4 customer complaints were lodged in the electronic product manufacturing business, all of which were attributed to product quality.
-With the causes analysed, the relevant department identified negligent acts during production and transportation, as well as deficiencies in certain processes of the quality inspection.
-Based on these findings, we developed the following solutions to resolve all cases successfully during the Reporting Period:
+During the Year, 1 customer complaint related to product quality was lodged in the electronic product manufacturing business.
+With the causes analysed, the relevant department identified that the defective products were caused by breaking the parts during the packing process in the factory or during transportation, or by accidentally breaking the parts during the assembly process by the customer.
+Based on these findings, the factory developed the following solutions to avoid similar defective products in future production and confirmed that such case was successfully resolved during the Reporting Period: